BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/README.md

 We provide one example of planar imaging with the BrightView system in the context of I-123 thyroid scintigraphy with single pinhole collimator - https://github.com/BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/blob/main/GATE_MACROS_%20PINHOLE_Thyroid.zip .

 The single pinhole collimator was designed with primitive objects available by default in GATE, and with a combination of primitive and STL-based objects.
-We provide the GATE macros and required files for both modeling.
+We provide the GATE macros and required files for both models.

 The STL files for the crystal, collimator, and aluminium housing were designed in [Solidworks]<sup>R</sup> {https://www.solidworks.com/}, and then exported into the STL format (triangular surface meshes).